Paul Desiderio: 'Atin to' and return to Finals (2017–2018)

 After playing for Café France in the off-season, Desiderio improved as a shooter.
-The Maroons also won two offseason tournaments.
+The Maroons also won two off-season tournaments.
 Expectations were high for him and the Maroons to finally make the Final Four.
 In their first game of Season 80, UST led 73–71 with 5.3 seconds left.
 He was heard by a live television audience saying "Atin 'to.
 Papasok 'to (This is ours.
 It will go in)," as Coach Perasol encouraged him to take the shot if he was open.
 He then hit the game-winning triple with 1.4 seconds left, 74–73.
 He finished that game with 17 points on only 6-of-20 shooting including 2-of-11 on threes.
-"Atin 'To" became the rallying cry for the team and for its fans.
+"Atin 'To" became the rallying cry for the team and for fans.
 A loss to Ateneo dropped them to 1–1.
 He had a then career-high 28 points to go along with his 10 rebounds to tow UP past UE.
 He broke that career-high the next game with 30 points over previous champion La Salle.
 For that, he won his first UAAP Player of the Week.
 FEU then held him to 9 points, with his former teammate Ron Dennison getting most of the credit.
 But in their next matchup, he hit another game-winning triple, giving UP a 5–6 record.
 A win against the National University Bulldogs kept their Final Four hopes alive, but a win by FEU over Adamson eliminated them from contention.
 His averages for that season were 16.6 points, 4.7 rebounds, and 2.2 assists.